-\begin{thm}[Area preserving property] Assume that the vertices $\mathbf{X}_i$ are uniformly distributed, namely $r_i = r_{i+1}$ for each $1\leq i\leq N$ and these are differentiable with respect to the time variable.
-Then, the area $A$ surrounded by $\Gamma$ is theoretically preserved for all $t$, that is $\dot{A} = 0$ provided that we adopt UDM. \end{thm}
+\begin{thm}[Area preserving property] Assume that the vertices $\mathbf{X}_i$ are uniformly distributed, namely, $r_i = r_{i+1}$ for each $1\leq i\leq N$ and these are differentiable with respect to the time variable.
+Then, the area $A$ surrounded by $\Gamma$ is theoretically preserved for all $t$; that is $\dot{A} = 0$, provided that we adopt the UDM. \end{thm}

-Theorem \ref{thm:CS} tells us that our scheme has the CS property in some sense once we assume the differentiability of $\mathbf{X}_i$ with respect to the time variable.
-Our next trial is to derive a time discrete version of Theorem \ref{thm:CS}.
-For simplicity of notation, let us use the symbol $v_i^n$ in place of $v^+_i + v^-_i$.
+Theorem \ref{thm:CS} indicates that our scheme has the CS property in some sense once we assume the differentiability of $\mathbf{X}_i$ with respect to the time variable.
+Our next trial is to derive a time-discrete version of Theorem \ref{thm:CS}.
+For simplicity of notation, let us use the symbol $v_i^n$ instead of $v^+_i + v^-_i$.
 Moreover, let $r^n_i$ and $\kappa^n_i$ denote the corresponding values of $\Gamma^{N,n}_{\Delta t}$ defined in $\eqref{eq:rtn}$ and $\eqref{eq:DiscreteCurvature}$, respectively.